 Families Need Us During Their Cancer Journey

-Families should not have to lose their job, health, home, or enter into bankruptcy to care for their child or a parent of young children after a cancer diagnosis because they do not qualify for government aid.
+Families should not have to lose their job, health, home, or enter into bankruptcy to care for their child or a parent of young children after a cancer diagnosis.

 When a family receives the news of a cancer diagnosis of their child or young spouse, they instantly become overwhelmed by the diagnosis.